[Webinar] Docs-as-code without the complexity.→ Save your seat

 With this helpful overview, users have specific guidelines for using the software.

-They won’t waste time researching how to do so independently; instead, all the essential information is clearly laid out.
+They won’t waste time trying to figure it out on their own; instead, all the essential information is clearly presented.

 Although it should be thorough, your README shouldn’t be too long, as users might lose interest.
 So, how do you balance these two facets?